sanamedio/log-of-learning/notes-01-oct-2018.md

 ### 50 - flavours of python

-* CPython - The standard reference implementation from python.org
-* PyPy - implementation of Python using the PyPy virtual machine
-* Cython - not a Python implementation at all but a library that lets you use C in your Python
-* Jython - an implementation of Python on the Java virtual machine
+* CPython - The standard reference implementation from python.org.
+CPython is the reference implementation of Python, written in C. It compiles Python code to intermediate bytecode which is then interpreted by a virtual machine.
+CPython provides the highest level of compatibility with Python packages and C extension modules.If you are writing open-source Python code and want to reach the widest possible audience, targeting CPython is best.
+To use packages which rely on C extensions to function, CPython is your only implementation option.All versions of the Python language are implemented in C because CPython is the reference implementation.

+* PyPy - Implementation of Python using the PyPy virtual machine.
+PyPy is a Python interpreter implemented in a restricted statically-typed subset of the Python language called RPython.
+The interpreter features a just-in-time compiler and supports multiple back-ends (C, CLI, JVM).PyPy aims for maximum compatibility with the reference CPython implementation while improving performance.If you are looking to increase performance of your Python code, it’s worth giving PyPy a try.
+On a suite of benchmarks, it’s currently over 5 times faster than CPython.

+* Jython - An implementation of Python on the Java virtual machine.
+Jython is a Python implementation that compiles Python code to Java bytecode which is then executed by the JVM (Java Virtual Machine).
+Additionally, it is able to import and use any Java class like a Python module.If you need to interface with an existing Java codebase or have other reasons to need to write Python code for the JVM, Jython is the best choice.

 ### 49 - exec() and eval()